CloudVPS/CloudVPS-Boss/README.md

 - Create symlinks in /usr/local/bin to cloudvps-boss, cloudvps-boss-restore, cloudvps-boss-update, cloudvps-list-current-files and cloudvps-boss-stats.
 - Place the cloudvps-boss.cron file in /etc/cron.d/
-- Configure auth.conf and backup.conf.
+- Configure v3-auth.conf and backup.conf.
 (See below, section Configuration)
 - Optional, set up encryption.

 <a id="ce5"></a>